tigase/tc-agent-auto-auth/README.md

 3. Restart your TeamCity server
 4. Add the following to your agent properties (located at `$agentDir/conf/buildAgent.properties`):
 `agentKey=some-secret-token` where the `some-secret-token` matches the `AGENT_KEY` Java property on the server.
-5. Alternatively, if modifying `buildAgent.properties` is not possible you can set environment variable on the agent's machine `AGENT_KEY` to the value matching `AGENT_KEY` on the server.
 5. Start your build agent
 6. Note that as soon as it's registered, it will also be authorized.